Not ready to put your garden to bed just yet?

 At my home in Vermont, I built a DIY lean-to style greenhouse attached to the back of my house (photo above), made mainly from repurposed windows and doors.

-This is another DIY green house (shown below), a stand alone example also made with recycled windows.
-The builder also made use of free pallet racks gleaned from craigslist for the frame.
+This is another DIY greenhouse (shown below), a standalone example also made with recycled windows.
+The builder also made use of free pallet racks gleaned from Craigslist for the frame.

-Heated greenhouses can enable many crops to be grown right through the winter, but even unheated greenhouses can be used to start plants in early spring and shield plants from cold in the fall.
-Depending on the size and design of your greenhouse you may even be able to plant right in the ground inside them.
+Heated greenhouses can enable gardeners to grow many crops right through the winter, but even unheated greenhouses can be used to start plants in early spring and shield plants from cold in the fall.

 4. Row Covers